Title-1

 Advanced Placement Leadership (College Board 2025)

-Rhode Island ranks first nationally in the largest increase in the number of graduates earning a qualifying score on an AP exam over the past decade.
-The number of high school seniors graduating with at least one completed AP course has surged by 53 percent since 2015, the highest growth rate in the nation.
-Nearly 2,400 RI students took AP exams at no cost in 2024-25 through state investment in exam fee waivers and teacher professional development.
+Rhode Island ranks first nationally in the largest increase in AP graduates earning a qualifying score over the past decade \u2014 a 53% increase since 2015, the highest growth rate in the nation.
+Nearly 2,400 RI students took AP exams at no cost in 2024-25 through state investment in fee waivers and teacher PD.
 RIDE’s Advanced Coursework Preparation and Success Framework guides districts in building equitable AP pipelines.

 PrepareRI Dual Enrollment Fund